Dillon-Phong/Dillon-Phong.github.io/docs/ARTICLE-US-Airports-KillNet.markdown

 - Date of attack: October 10, 2022 (Monday morning, Columbus Day)

 ## Facts/Damages:
-- A large scale DDoS attack was launched against several major airports in the U.S.
+- A large-scale DDoS attack was launched against several major airports in the U.S.
 - Airport websites became unavailable, either taken offline or response time slowed to a crawl.
 - Other airports had returning database connection errors.
 - Travelers couldn't get updates about their scheduled flights or book airport services.